5txvn/taiga/README.md

 #output is: The number is 4
 </pre>
 <h6>FOR Loop</h6>
 A for loop repeats an action a certain amount of times.
-In Taiga, with a for loop, you would use the lf (loop for) keyword and you would have three options, the loop variable, the starting interval, and the end interval.
+In Taiga, with a for loop, you would use the <b>lf</b> (loop for) keyword and you would have three options, the loop variable, the starting interval, and the end interval.
 Here is an example of counting 0-9 with a for loop with Taiga.
 <pre>
 lf x 0 10
     pr x